 - Supporting clients so they can reach their goals

 By building your B2B retention marketing campaigns around these goals and providing excellent service, you can regularly convert first-time users into lifetime clients that contribute to the success of your business.
 Return clients don't just account for repeat sales; they also bring in high-quality leads through referrals, boost your NPS scores, and contribute thoughtfully to your product roadmap.

 To begin your retention marketing efforts, focus on these four keys to success.

 1. Collaborate With Your Team Frequently

-Collaboration is the key to retaining customers.
-Converting a lead into a new customer requires collaboration between sales and marketing, but re-signing and upselling a return B2B customer requires teamwork between marketing, sales, customer service, and more.
+Collaboration is the key to retaining clients.
+Converting a lead into a new client requires collaboration between sales and marketing, but re-signing and upselling a return B2B client requires teamwork between marketing, sales, client success, and more.
 Follow these best practices to increase collaboration and keep all of your internal teams in the loop:

-- Hold regular meetings between sales, customer success, and product team representatives to discuss issues, improvements, and ongoing projects.
+- Hold regular meetings between marketing, sales, client success, and product team representatives to discuss issues, improvements, and ongoing projects.
 These meetings can cover everything from NPS score analysis to how to introduce new products or product lines.

 - Make sure client communications aren't held in silos.
 Attach communication files to a company-wide CRM so anyone touching the account can see past support calls, upsells, and complaints.
 It's important that anyone new to the client's account can automatically understand them; it's just as important that the information is organized and easy to digest.

 - Hold training sessions to empower client teams.
 These sessions can inform teams about new brand ambassadors, teach best practices for resolving issues, and ensure employees at your company are provided a platform to give feedback.